 Connection to Hara and the Earth

 One helpful technique in my Reiki practice, which I believe has dramatically improved my riding ability, is the hara breathing.
 The hara is the energy center a few finger widths below one’s belly button.
 In Japanese philosophy, this center represents one’s “original energy” and connection to the earth.
 To be disconnected from this center is to be disconnected from one’s center point of balance, one’s roots, one’s foundation.
-Since working with my teacher Frans Stiene, I have learned how to connect more deeply with the hara center (thus becoming more grounded and centered) through meditation and breathing techniques.
+Since working with Reiki, I have learned how to connect more deeply with the hara center (thus becoming more grounded and centered) through meditation and breathing techniques.
 At the same time that I found my Reiki practice becoming more solid, I found my riding becoming more centered and balanced.
 I found myself focusing on riding from my hara.
 When I am truly connected and centered at the hara, I notice that it is easy for me to ride in a very balanced state.
 It becomes effortless to let go and just “flow” in the connection with my horse.
 And so I can be walking, trotting or cantering; it all becomes movement within stillness and a quiet state amidst tremendous equine energy.

 Turning Inward and the “Ripple Effect”

 Another helpful technique in my Reiki practice has been my habit of going inward rather than outward to connect with horses.
 In my early days of practice, I found myself trying to “reach out” to the animals I worked with.
-In my meditation practice with Frans, I have found that actually the opposite is much more effective: The more that I can let go of thinking about “sending” Reiki to this horse or that horse, the more I simply find my true quiet space within myself and the easier the ripple effect moves outward into a visible healing response from the horse I am connecting with.
+In my meditation practice, I have found that actually the opposite is much more effective: The more that I can let go of thinking about “sending” Reiki to this horse or that horse, the more I simply find my true quiet space within myself and the easier the ripple effect moves outward into a visible healing response from the horse I am connecting with.
 Amazingly, it seems that the more we try to “do” Reiki, the more our ego gets in the way.
 The more we simply let go and let Reiki, the easier it is for amazing possibilities to manifest!
 Similarly, when I want to ask something of my horse when I am riding, the more I bring my focus inside and visualize it happening, rather than actively pushing with my legs and arms to make it happen, the quicker and better my horse is to respond.